Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/documentation/on-hit-drops-folder.md

 If a raid does not exist on all difficulties, then leave the cells for the missing difficulties empty if they exist.

+On-hit drops work differently for world and event raids: not all levels unlock loot; instead, loot is unlocked at one level, and other ones increase drop rate and drop amount.
+Either case, the related on-hit drops csv should contain all the relevant keen eyes levels.

 <hr>

 <div align="center">